SEAlden/Neutrinos/README.md

 The width (which is responsible for adjusting the parameter value within the neighbourhood of the Gaussian) can be manually tuned by using the set_with() function.
 Note that we have already tuned the width of each default parameter provided.
 From experience, the quality of the distribution of values depends sensitively to minor changes in the width, so proceed with caution.

 The member function apply_constraint() is a neat method of preventing the Metropolis-Hastings algorithm from choosing 'unphysical' values.
 If the user wishes to add an additional physical parameter, please ensure include a constraint in the member function in a similar fashion to pre-existing ones.

+#############
+boundPlot.cpp
+#############

+Once a .root file containing the distribution of all MCMC-varied parameters has been saved, one can bound the distribution to determine where 90% of the values have minimum LLH.
+This is done by calling the compiled code in the ROOT interactive shell.

+The function takes the .root filename, the parameter that underwent MCMC simulation and the usual parameters for constructing a ROOT histogram (number of bins between the lower and upper bound).

 ###############
 CONTACT DETAILS